amadeus/Engine.js/README.md

 ### `Engine.addItem`

-This is used to add an Item to the engine.
-Every Item you add MUST contain both an `.update` and a `.draw` method.
-These methods are then fired every frame for every item added to the Engine.
+This is used to add an Item instance to the engine.
+Every instance you add MUST contain both an `.update` and a `.draw` method.
+These methods are then fired every frame for every instance added to the Engine.
 To use it, simply pass your item instance as the first argument.

 ### `Engine.removeItem`